Manchin upends Biden's agenda, won't back $2 trillion bill

 “If he doesn’t have the courage to do the right thing for the working families of West Virginia and America, let him vote no in front of the whole world,” Sen. Bernie Sanders, the independent from Vermont who chairs the Budget Committee, said on CNN.

 With Congress recessed for the Christmas holidays, the next steps are highly uncertain.
-Some Democrats insisted on recalling the Senate to session to force a vote, though that appeared unlikely.
+Some Democrats insisted on recalling the Senate to session to force an immediate vote, though that appeared unlikely.
 Others were fast at work trying to win back Manchin’s support and pick up the pieces of what one aide compared to a jigsaw puzzle tossed on the floor.
-Biden’s reputation as a seasoned deal-maker hung in balance.
+Biden’s reputation as a seasoned dealmaker hung in the balance.

 House Speaker Nancy Pelosi tried to strike an optimistic chord, assuring House Democrats and others that an agreement could still be reached early in the new year.
 Rather than denouncing Manchin — her statement Sunday night didn’t mention him by name — Pelosi encouraged members of her caucus to highlight the measure’s impact on constituents while “barnstorming” the nation in the weeks ahead.